whiletruedoio/.github/docs/development/STYLE_GUIDE.md

 > Make Internet Services as simple as Smartphone Apps, accessible for everybody
 > and easy to deploy and maintain.

+This summarizes our ideals and goals and should be "punchy" enough for most media.

 ## Logo